Apple and Google quizzed in Oireachtas over eavesdropping concerns

 “Our mission is to create products and services that enrich the lives of our customers.
 Unlike others we don’t see their data as a product.
 That is why we build privacy protection into everything we do.
 That is why we limit our own access to customer data,” he told the committee.

-In response Mr Meades said the company had “set a high bar for transparency, control and security” with its products and services, including its voice activated assistant.
+In response Mr Meade said the company had “set a high bar for transparency, control and security” with its products and services, including its voice activated assistant.

 “We want people to understand their data, make the choices that are right for them, and be assured their data is safe,” he said.